 Marie Pavlicek-Wehrli

-Again You Call To Me
+Again You Call to Me

-Marie Pavlicek-Wehrli - Again You Call To Me
+Marie Pavlicek-Wehrli - Again You Call to Me

 Poet and visual artist Marie Pavlicek-Wehrli has been a Fellow at both the Virginia Center for the Arts and the Ragdale Foundation.
 Her poems have appeared in various journals and anthologies,… Read more »